owaddled/hello-world/readme.txt

-FLUCKOFFRld thiS is THE rZllefrazeeleeadme.txt
+FLUCKO   iFRld thiS is THE rZllefrazeeleeadme.txt